 The nano-optics section focusses its research on wavelength-scale structures to control photon propagation and the interaction of photons with electronic excitations and spins in semiconductor quantum dots.
 The principal long term goal is the integration of such functions to achieve the first Semiconductor Integrated Quantum Optical Circuits.
 Both photonic crystals and suspended nanobeam structures are employed to guide and control the photon propagation.
 Cavities also play a key role, to enable the regime of cavity quantum electrodynamics to be attained.

 The research is carried in well-equipped laboratories, with a variety of continuous wave and ultrafast lasers, highly stable low temperature optical systems and high resolution spectrometers all available.
-We are utilise the excellent fabrication facilities available in the EPSRC National Epitaxy Facility in Sheffield, where we fabricate our structures using high resolution electron beam lithography and reactive ion etching techniques.
+We have access to excellent fabrication facilities in the EPSRC National Epitaxy Facility in Sheffield, where we fabricate our structures using high resolution electron beam lithography and reactive ion etching techniques.

 Some recent highlights from this section’s activities are described below: